Average Property Price by Metrolink Stop

 Manchester’s property market has witnessed a sustained period of growth across the city for several years.
 With the introduction of the Northern Powerhouse Scheme in 2014, Manchester’s economy has seen increased infrastructure and property development.
 The increase in funding and development has seen the property market of the city grow organically and investors are turning their attention away from London and towards Manchester.

-Research conducted by Sold has analysed the average prices of all Manchester Metrolink lines, offering a distinct comparison between 2014 and 2019.
+Research conducted by SOLD.CO.UK has analysed the average prices of all Manchester Metrolink lines, offering a distinct comparison between 2014 and 2019.
 With the level of investment Manchester has received due to the Northern Powerhouse scheme, the growth the property market has witnessed is above and beyond expected levels over the past five years.

 Across the Metrolink network, property prices have increased by an average of £44,448 since 2014.
 Cast your eyes over the top three Metrolink lines which have witnessed the greatest increases.